MoGU: Mixture-of-Gaussians with Uncertainty-based Gating for Time Series Forecasting: Uncertainty-based Mixture Model

 To apply MoGU for time series forecasting, we need to extend forecasting experts with an uncertainty component as described in Eq. (\ref{eq:mog}), by estimating the variance of the forecast in addition to the predicted values.

-We implement this extension by introducing an additional MLP, denoted as $f'$, which predicts the variance $\sigma^2$ from the latent representation $g(x)$.
-The MLP $f'$ consists of a single hidden fully connected layer that maintains the same dimensionality as $g(x)$.
+We implement this extension by introducing an \textit{uncertainty head}, $f'$, which predicts the variance $\sigma^2$ from the latent representation $g(x)$.
+We parameterize $f'$ as an MLP with a single hidden layer matching the dimensions of $g(x)$.
 The output of this layer is then passed through a Softplus function to ensure the variance is always non-negative and to promote numerical stability during training:

+We estimate the uncertainty at the same resolution as the prediction; that is, the model estimates uncertainty per-variable, per-time step.

 The complete MoGU forecasting process is given by the following equation: